Requesting a change to an existing price

 - for ad hoc reviews, justification for consideration outside of scheduled reviews.

 Submissions for price increases should be sent to the PBS Price Increases inbox.
-The deadlines for submission of price increase requests are outlined in the deadlines for other industry applications and final listing documentation (PDF 118KB).

 From 1 July 2019 price increase requests are cost recovered under the National Health (Pharmaceuticals and Vaccines—Cost Recovery) Regulations 2009.
 Current cost recovery fees can be found on the Cost Recovery Fees page.

 Notifications of outcomes

 Once a price increase request has been considered, the responsible person will be notified of the outcome by email.
 Responsible persons may be requested to submit a PB11a form depending on the outcome.
 Responsible persons may be notified that further advice will be sought from the PBAC in relation to the price increase request.